BIFF 2015 Film Submission

-Withoutabox’s internet-only submission platform features online applications via one master entry form, online fee payments, press kits, and the option to use Secure Online Screeners, an economical, eco-friendly, and secure alternative to traditional hard-copy DVD submissions.
+Both services are internet-only submission platforms featuring online applications via one master entry form, online fee payments, press kits, and the option to use Secure Online Screeners, an economical, eco-friendly, and secure alternative to traditional hard-copy DVD submissions.

 Fill out one master entry form and take advantage of quick entry, extended deadlines, and powerful submission management tools.
-There’s no extra cost to you, and by submitting, you’ll join Withoutabox’s global filmmaker community and stay in the loop about international exhibition opportunities.
+There’s no extra cost to you, and by submitting.
 Click to submit your film today!

 You can also download the PDF, print it out, fill it out and mail it in.
 The full instructions are on the PDF itself.